I've been an online writer for over 10 years. I love writing about relationships, love, romance, and flirting.

 Even the most jealous of partners understand the language of love.
 If your boyfriend really wants to let go of his possessive nature and build trust in your relationship, he should at least attempt to absorb and understand your loyalty towards him.

-For all you know, your boyfriend may be insecure for being too skinny or too fat.
-As he makes a mental note of these reassurances, his should sense your commitment towards him and the relationship.
+For all you know, your boyfriend may be insecure for being too skinny or too fat or some other perceived flaws.
+As he makes a mental note of these reassurances, he should sense your commitment towards him and the relationship.
 This should lay to rest many insecurities and issues revolving around the fear of losing you.

-4) Tell Your Partner the Specific Things That Bother You
+3. Tell Him the Specific Things That Bother You

 If your boyfriend's disapproval of you wearing a certain type of clothes is a problem, tell him.
 If your boyfriend's continuously pestering phone calls when you are out with your friends bother you, tell him.
 If you don't like how your controlling boyfriend expects you to behave in a certain ways, tell him exactly that.

-Don't be ambiguous and don't mince your words as you say something on the lines of
+Don't be ambiguous and don't mince your words as you say something along the lines of:

-"I like my friends and under no circumstances am I going to stop hanging out with them just because you feel jealous.
-Don't ask me to choose either, because that's very unfair" or
+- "I like my friends and under no circumstances am I going to stop hanging out with them just because you feel jealous.
+Don't ask me to choose either, because that's very unfair."

 Have you put in all possible efforts to get your boyfriend to become less possessive, less controlling and less jealous?
 Is he not willing to even make an attempt to be less possessive?
 Does he shoot down all attempts to fix your relationship?
 Does he show no signs of making even the slightest of compromises?

-And as you give him an ultimatum, you must too, start preparing for the inevitable.
-While we all wish that you never have to go down the break up road, you must mentally start preparing yourself to do so.
-And as you reel under the pain of making one of the toughest decisions of your life, remind yourself that you gave it your best shot – It just wasn't meant to be.
+But as you reel under the pain of making one of the toughest decisions of your life, remind yourself that you gave it your best shot.
+It just wasn't meant to be.